Limonadovy-joe/javascript-typescript-cheatsheet/README.md

 ## Enums
 ### The Basics
+An enums maps member names to member values.
+Namespace for constant values.

 The enumerator names are usually **identifiers that beheve as constants** in the language.
 In some languages, the declaration of an enumereted type also intentionally defines an ordering of its members(are implicitly represented as integers), in others, the enumerators are unordered.
 `Boolean type` is ofen a pre-defined enum.